winesapOS/winesapOS/README.md

 2. Download the latest `winesapos-${WINESAPOS_VERSION}-minimal-rootfs.tar.zst` [release](https://github.com/winesapOS/winesapOS/releases).
     - Download it from within winesapOS after booting in the next step, or copy it to the `wos-drive` exFAT partition once the first-time setup has created it.
 3. Boot into winesapOS that is on the external drive.
 4. Use GParted to partition the free storage space.
-The labels are suffixed with the number zero "0" (not the letter "O").
+The labels are suffixed with the number two "2" for the second installation.
     - For macOS:
         - (Right-click on the "exfat" partition) > Delete
-        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI0 > Add
+        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI2 > Add
     - For SteamOS:
         - (Right-click on the "home" ext4 partition) > Resize/Move > Free space following (MiB): (enter the amount of space to use for winesapOS and then press the "ENTER" key to automatically update the other values) > Resize/Move
-        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI0 > Add
+        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: fat32, Label: WOS-EFI2 > Add
     - Then for macOS, SteamOS, and Windows:
-        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: ext4, Label: winesapos-boot0 > Add
+        - (Right-click on the "unallocated" space) > New > New size (MiB): 1000, File system: ext4, Label: winesapos-boot2 > Add
-        - (Right-click on the "unallocated" space) > New > File system: btrfs, Label: winesapos-root0 > Add
+        - (Right-click on the "unallocated" space) > New > File system: btrfs, Label: winesapos-root2 > Add
     - (Select the green check mark to "Apply All Operations") > Apply > Close
 5. Mount the new partitions with winesapOS optimizations and features.
     ```
     # View hints about each partition.
     $ lsblk
-    $ sudo mount -t btrfs -o subvol=/,compress-force=zstd:1,discard,noatime,nodiratime -L winesapos-root0 /mnt
+    $ sudo mount -t btrfs -o subvol=/,compress-force=zstd:1,discard,noatime,nodiratime -L winesapos-root2 /mnt
     $ sudo btrfs subvolume create /mnt/.snapshots
     $ sudo btrfs subvolume create /mnt/home
-    $ sudo mount -t btrfs -o subvol=/home,compress-force=zstd:1,discard,noatime,nodiratime -L winesapos-root0 /mnt/home
+    $ sudo mount -t btrfs -o subvol=/home,compress-force=zstd:1,discard,noatime,nodiratime -L winesapos-root2 /mnt/home
     $ sudo btrfs subvolume create /mnt/home/.snapshots
     $ sudo btrfs subvolume create /mnt/swap
-    $ sudo mount -t btrfs -o subvol=/swap,compress-force=zstd:1,discard,noatime,nodiratime -L winesapos-root0 /mnt/swap
+    $ sudo mount -t btrfs -o subvol=/swap,compress-force=zstd:1,discard,noatime,nodiratime -L winesapos-root2 /mnt/swap
     $ sudo mkdir /mnt/boot
-    $ sudo mount --label winesapos-boot0 /mnt/boot
+    $ sudo mount --label winesapos-boot2 /mnt/boot
     $ sudo mkdir /mnt/boot/efi
     # Mount the FAT32 EFI partition.
-    # On macOS and SteamOS, use the newly created WOS-EFI0 partition.
+    # On macOS and SteamOS, use the newly created WOS-EFI2 partition.
     # On Windows, use the existing EFI partition.
 This is usually the first partition and 100 MiB in size.
     $ sudo mount /dev/<DEVICE>1 /mnt/boot/efi
     ```